michal-mietus/class-files-hosting/README.md

 [Page Link](http://iel4.herokuapp.com/)

 ## Introduce
-Class files hosting is web application, which allows students to store their files from lessons as images or documents like pdf files.
+This project was created to store all necessary files for school lessons.
+This application is connected with Dropbox API and allow users to store there their files.
+Also it groups them depending on file type, for example images or pdf files.

 ### Features
 * user login and registration system